 This way students can hear and see the different writing strategies at work, and they will know how to use them when they begin to write.

 Students first draw their picture, then I encourage them to try and label 3 things on it.
 They can try to stretch out the whole world, or put the beginning sound that they hear and put a ‘magic line’ under it so that a teacher can help write the rest of the word.

-You can get this simple labeling template in my Resource Library as a free download!
+You can get both of these simple labelling templates in my Resource Library as free downloads!

 This is when a guided writing table is important.
 Our tables have 6 seats.
 I put two students by my side, and the last 3 chairs are left for students that can write independently.
 I can guide and help the students next to me, while still answering any questions from the other students at the table.